shubhankarshankar/College-Academics-Manager/README.md

 - Announcements - Stay up-to-date with all the recent happenings in your college with announcements.
 - Faculty Information - Enquire about any faculty you like and you'll be in touch with them in no time
 - Student Info - The database stores all the information about their students neccessary for the college.
-- Classrooms - A page for the faculty to summarise all thier classes at one place to make managment much simpler.
+- Classrooms - A page for the faculty to summarise all their classes at one place to make managment much simpler.
 - Contact Support - Get in touch with help whenever you need it!

 <br />